fjarri/python-dcmt/doc/source/index.rst

    Initializes generator state with given seed.

-   :param mt: one of generator objects, created with :py:func:`~create_generators`.
+   :param mt: one of generator objects, created with :py:func:`~create_mts`.

    :param seed: seed for randomizing generator state.
 If not set, current time is used.
           The function is guaranteed to create the same RNG state if given the same seed.